 Attending Appointments Online

 Since the COVID-19 pandemic began, there has been a drastic increase in the number of people who “visit” the doctor online.
-The technology isn’t new, but adoption of non-traditional health visits beyond telephone consultation has been relatively slow, according to the CDC.
+The technology isn’t new, but adoption of non-traditional health visits beyond telephone consultation has been relatively slow, according to a survey by McKinsey.

 Now, due to policy changes in response to stay-at-home orders and distancing guidelines, providers have overwhelmingly shifted to recommending “virtual” visits.
 Providers have realized how effective telemedicine can be at managing non-urgent issues, and how accessible it is for the average patient.
 Meanwhile, patients have gotten used to booking, attending, and reviewing visits online.